jjimmanuel/Bond-Exchange/README.md

-This is just a 'code dump' for how a bond exchange might work.
+Some code detailing how a bond matching engine might work.
 I wrote this code just so I can understand for myself how a MarketAxess/TradeWeb/Trumid type of product might match and execute different types of orders.
 The code contains classes for a Database (SQLite), Orders, Portfolios, a Matching Engine, Dutch Auctions, and Notifications.
-Within the Matching Engine class and the Dutch Auction class, I tried my hand at Python's asyncio package to hold hold mutiple auctions simulatenously rather than sequentially (same for order matching), but clearly I am not very good at it.
+While ordinary limit/market orders are matched sequentially, I allowed Dutch Auctions to be held asynchronously as auctions take much longer to execute by their nature.